freeCodeCamp/CurriculumExpansion/frontend-cert/js-projects/gradebook-app/user-stories.md

 1. You should have a function named `hasPassingGrade` that takes a score as a parameter and returns either `true` or `false` depending on if the score corresponds to a passing grade.

-1. The `hasPassingGrade` function should use the `getGrade` function to get the letter grade, and use it determine if the grade is passing.
+1. The `hasPassingGrade` function should use the `getGrade` function to get the letter grade, and use it to determine if the grade is passing.
 A passing grade is anything different from `"F"`.

 1. You should have a function named `studentMsg` that takes an array of scores and a student score as the parameters.
 The function should return a string with the format: